rtmigo/depz/README.md

 ### Paths are relative to parent of depz.txt

-But resulting
+But resulting symlinks always go directly into the project dir.

-links will always reside in the project dir.
-For example, when running in `/abc/proj`:
+The following examples show how the direcroies will be linked when running in `/abc/project`:

-#### --mode=default
+#### --mode=default --project=/abc/project

 | File  | Line | Resolves to | Creates symlink |
 |--------------------|------------|---------------|--------|